How to Choose the Right Image File Type for Your WordPress Website

 Before discussing the different image file types, it’s important to understand image compression and the difference between raster and vector images.

-Compression: Lossless vs Lossy
+Compression: Lossless vs. Lossy

-When it comes to image compression, there are two kinds: lossy and lossless.
+When it comes to image compression, there are two kinds: lossy and lossless.ย

+Lossless compression removes redundant data from an image.
+The entire file is reduced to save space.
 But lossless compression also tells the computer what was removed and how to reconstruct the image.
-Lossless compression reduces image size without losing quality.
+Lossless compression reduces image size without losing quality.ย

 Lossy compression, on the other hand, removes some of the meaningful data from an image.
 This results in a loss of quality.
+Images compressed by lossy compression lose some of their data for good.
+This means the original cannot be reconstructed.

-Raster vs Vector Formats
+Raster vs. Vector Formats

 The most popular image file types (JPEG, PNG, GIF) are all raster types.
 A raster image is composed of pixels that each have a fixed color, position, and size based on their resolution.